Holly Pryce: who I am and my journey into web development

 I was so desperate to own my very own domain, and so when I found a domain that was up for adoption, I put in a request to the owner and I was accepted.
 It was called imperfect-angel.info and it was the first website I ever installed WordPress on.

-I later discovered that my website shared the same name as a lesbian porn site which was…interesting.
+I later discovered that my website shared the same name as a website with adult content, which was…interesting!

 As soon as I got my own bank card and enough funds, I purchased my very first domain: empfire.info.